La Clinica de La Raza

 through the traditional health care system, so innovative

-approaches are required.
+approaches were required.

 patients with diabetes by helping them successfully manage their